jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 ![]({{ site.baseurl }}/images/posts/go-traits/sequence.png)

 Pretty cool!
 But what if we don't just have English speakers?
-We can create a `FrenchSpeaker` struct that satisfies the `Speaker` interface
+We can create a `FrenchSpeaker` struct that satisfies the `Speaker` interface.

 ```go
 type FrenchSpeaker struct {